 Criticizing just doesn’t work well with anyone.
 People don’t like to be criticized no matter how old they are.
 Remember to offer praise and encouragement.
 Criticizing is different than correcting.

 Home should be a safe place.
+It should be the place you can make mistakes and learn from them.
 Home should be where he feels love.
 He will be slammed by the world enough; make your home a place to feel safe and loved.